 I’m the queen of hell, I’ve been here way before you

-And you will succumb to my wishes as many of your kind do!”
+And you will succumb to my wishes as many of your kind do” Expressed the demoness in an awe of arrogance.

 For the first time, I could see Paimon show its real form by being pushed by Lilith.
-It was astonishing watching him do it, his bones, his shape, all that black long figure transformed into a huge camel with him on top of it!
+It was astonishing watching him do it, his bones, his shape, all that black long figure transformed into a huge camel with him on top of it.

 It was a clash of the titans and I was in the middle of it.

-Then Paimon after his full body transformation directed his voice in a very intimidating way towards Lilith and said:
+Then Paimon after his full body transformation directed his voice in a very intimidating way toward Lilith and said:

 “I already know you are a loser!
-Being deceived by your own servants…
+Being deceived by your own servants . . .

 You got nothing to your name,

-Just that mortal and rotting body…
+Just that mortal and rotting body . . .

-That can only serve to carry your pitiful soul!
+That can only serve to carry your pitiful soul

 You are no queen anymore!”

-I’m not very sure about what happened after that but I could feel something coming from Lilith, only her anger and eyes red as blood were visible.
+I’m not very sure about what happened after that but I could feel something coming from Lilith, only her anger and red-veined eyes were visible.
 There was definitely another presence roaming the place but what was that?

-I could feel from my very own hands, a burning feeling but it wasn’t a hazard for me… it was like an energy building from inside of me and then… a blue fire coming from them!
+I could feel from my very own hands, a burning feeling but it wasn’t a hazard for me . . . it was like an energy building from inside of me and then . . . a blue fire coming from them!

-Then I thought I could use it against Paimon or even Lilith but how?
+Then I thought, I could use it against Paimon or even Lilith but how?

 I saw Paimon’s black and very deep eyes for the first time, I was becoming a threat to him while Lilith remained calm during this whole power showing from my hands, like knowing this was going to happen.